pageer/go-posh/README.txt

 This release includes the following patches:
 * Added support for Powershell.
-* Made added built-in shortcut "-" pointing to the OLDPWD environment variable (uses built-in shell support in UNIX, emulates in Windows)
+* Made added built-in shortcut "-" pointing to the OLDPWD environment variable (uses built-in shell support in UNIX, emulates in Windows).
 * When invoked without any argument, change to home directory.
 * Resolve unique prefixes of shortcuts.
+* Resolve unique prefixes of path components.
+For example, if "f" is a shortcut for C:\foo and C:\foo\bar\bazz exists, "go f/b/b" will go to it.
+* Detect home directory in Windows via USERPROFILE.
-* Made -o option work without win32api bindings.
+* Made -o option work without win32api bindings and function on other platforms (use FILE_MANAGER env var on UNIX).
+* Make -o option apply to current directory when no argument is given.
+* Added -p option to print the resolved shortcut path rather than cd to it.

 Why go?